-As a doctor working in mental health for 10 years, I discovered mindfulness meditation both as a way to better support my own health, and also help my clients flourish in their lives as well.
+As a doctor working in mental health for 10 years, I discovered the scientific benefits of mindfulness meditation in supporting my own health and also helping my clients flourish in their lives.
 The practice had transformative effects on my own life, and the research I discovered compelled me to teach those who came to me looking for ways to enhance their wellbeing and happiness.
 I created Mindful in May, the global online mindfulness challenge in 2012 and since then thousands of people have learned mindfulness and raised money to bring clean water to developing countries.

 Meditation practices were once shrouded in a mystical cloak of spirituality, but these days innovative companies like Google and Twitter have become early adopters of mindfulness meditation practice by bringing it to their employees as a way of enhancing workplace wellbeing and effectiveness.

-Dr. Richie Davidson, from the Center For Investigating Healthy Minds concluded in a study in 2003that a short term mindfulness training program resulted in participants developing a stronger immune response when challenged with the flu injection.
-And a healthy immune system often results in optimal physical health, overall.
+Dr. Richie Davidson from the Center For Investigating Healthy Minds concluded in a study in 2003 that a short term mindfulness training program resulted in participants developing a stronger immune response when challenged with the flu injection.
+A healthy immune system often results in optimal physical health overall.

 Research has demonstrated that people who suffer from depression and negative mood states have more electrical brain activity on the right side of the brain, compared with those who have more a positive, resilient attitude in life.

 There was a study that demonstrated that with regular mindfulness practices, the electrical brain activity shifted from right to left, “left-sided anterior activation,” indicating a transition to more positive emotional states.
-Simply put, meditation leads to greater happiness.
+Simply put, the scientific benefits of mindfulness meditation lead to greater happiness.

 A groundbreaking study by Elizabeth Blackburn, PhD explored the effects of mindfulness meditation on an enzyme in the body called telomerase, which functions to protect DNA from age and stress-related damage.
 Interestingly enough, telomerase was increased in the group of regular meditators, suggesting that meditation can protect the cells from age-related damage.